plum-umd/adapton.ocaml/Sample/README.md

 This directory contains some sample apps that make use of Adapton.

+Each should be built (ocamlbuild -use-ocamlfind rootfile.native) after pinning Adapton to opam.
+For an example of code integrated with the source files instead, see Source/test and myocamlbuild.ml

+'Trivial' demonstrates access to the adapton library.
-As2 has not been modified to use the current adapton version yet.
+'As2' has not been modified to use the current adapton version yet.